 Students must realize that success in their studies depends entirely upon their own efforts.
 Consequently, plagiarism and any other form of academic dishonesty are not tolerated.
 Plagiarism is the conscious or unintentional use of the words, phrasing, or ideas of another person without acknowledging the source, thereby attempting to receive undeserved credit.
+Artificial Intelligence (AI) such as Chat GPT is prohibited and considered academic dishonesty as it is not a representation of the student's own efforts.
 Conscious plagiarism is evidence of intellectual dishonesty; unintentional plagiarism indicates intellectual laziness.